ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 1. Change the comment at the top of the file so that it says // myProg01.cpp
 2. Change the second line of the file to be of the format "Author: your name"
+3. Change the comment within the code to "Simple that counts down from n to 1"

-3. Change the for loop as follows:
+4. Change the for loop as follows:

   * Instead of initializing to 1, initialize to n
   * Instead of testing <code>i&lt;=n</code>, test whether <code>i&gt;0</code>
   * Instead of changing i by incrementing with <code>i++</code>, change it by decrementing with <code>i--</code>
   * Remove the printing of "i=" each time.
 Instead just print the number.
-And Instead of printing a newlne after each number, just print one space.
+And Instead of printing a newline after each number, just print one space.
 We do that by changing <code>cout &lt;&lt; "i=" &lt;&lt; i &lt;&lt; endl;</code> to <code> cout &lt;&lt; i &lt;&lt; " ";</code>
   * Add a line that prints a newline at the very end, just after the for loop is over, but BEFORE the <code>return 0;</code> statement. *Note: As a reminder, you get out of vim or gvim with ESC:x or ESC:wq .
 You can get out of emacs with CTRL/X followed by CTRL/C.  It will ask if you want to save changes; type y for yes.*

-4. Compile and run myProg01.cpp with these changes.
+Compile and run myProg01.cpp with these changes.
 The output should look like this:

 <pre>
 5 4 3 2 1
 </pre>

 You are now ready to move to the next step.